zeroKilo/X360DebuggerWV/README.md

 Modules: show base address in dump, show entry point in dump or cpu, explore sections

-Memory Regions: browse all allocated memory sections, see which sections are inside
+Memory Regions: browse all allocated memory sections, see which module sections are inside

 Memory Dump: dump memory or write back to it with hex editor, load/save from/to file, hex pattern search